starpeace-project/starpeace-assets/README.md

 ## License

-All content of starpeace-assets is commercially licensed and all unauthorized or unapproved use is not permitted.
+All content of starpeace-assets is commercially licensed; any unauthorized and/or unapproved use is not permitted.
 Please contact info@starpeace.io for licensing information.